 BY SHAYDA WINDLE

 Every artist has a personal story behind their work, and Christine Lashley is no different.
-In a recent interview, she told us that art has always been a part of her life, so we sat down with her to hear more about her journey in discovering the unique artistic style we’ve been lucky to see on display at Broadway Gallery today.
+In a recent interview, she told us that art has always been a part of her life, so we sat down with her to hear more about her journey in discovering the unique artistic style we’ve been lucky to see on display at her recent solo show at Principle Gallery, Charleston that opened April 1, 2022.

 Christine is a contemporary impressionist painter, with a unique take on landscapes, often using color and texture to make her paintings look realistic from afar and dissolving into abstraction as the viewer looks closer.
 Her artistic journey is unique, too, in its own right.
 After studying art in Paris at the Parson’s Art Institute and the Sorbonne, she went on to earn a bachelor of fine arts at Washington University St. Louis.
 While Christine grew up surrounded by the arts, her journey to becoming an artist wasn’t clear until later on in her life.